nastanford/laravel8/README.md

 - `<a  href="{{url('/posts')}}">Posts</a>`

 # Short List to create a brand new Laravel 8 app
-### Always one less then the latest version since
-### the modules are usually not ready for latest version.
+Always one less then the latest version since the modules are usually not ready for latest version.
+Suggestion make sure NPM, Node, Composer, Chocolatey (windows) are up to date.

 # laravel New App Steps (example app name "appname")
 1. Create laravel version 8 App